Surrogacy in California—Is Surrogacy Legal In All States?

 California laws that oversee surrogacy in California are considered some of the best in the land.
 Intended parents can rest assured that their legal parental rights will be upheld by the courts if ever necessary.

-Compensation to the surrogate is also legal under California law, and the state has less cumbersome rules to follow regarding a surrogate pregnancy.
+Compensation to the surrogate is also legal under California law.
+Additionally, they have less cumbersome rules to follow regarding a surrogate pregnancy and receiving compensation.

-In California, the gestational surrogacy agreement will not require the parents to establish parentage via adoption.
+In California, however, the gestational surrogacy agreement will not require the parents to establish parentage via adoption.

 If you are from Washington, Nevada, Oregon, Pennsylvania, or any other surrogacy friendly state, feel free to apply to become a surrogate here.

-Even if you are from a state that is less surrogacy friendly as mentioned above, Made in the USA Surrogacy can match you with a domestic or international couple—you do not have to reside in California.
+Even if you are from a state that is less surrogacy friendly, we do our best to match you with a domestic or international couple.
+We do not require that you reside in California.

 How does Made in the USA Surrogacy Help Surrogates from Other States?